Southwest sued for botched 2013 landing at New York airport

-NEW YORK (Reuters) - A passenger who said he was seriously injured during a botched landing of a Southwest Airlines flight at a New York airport in 2013 filed a lawsuit against the carrier, his attorney said on Friday.
+NEW YORK, Dec 18 (Reuters) - A passenger who said he was seriously injured during a botched landing of a Southwest Airlines flight at a New York airport in 2013 filed a lawsuit against the carrier, his attorney said on Friday.

 The suit filed by Kenneth Kochman in state supreme court in Queens County on Thursday comes after another Southwest jet slid off a runway in Nashville, Tennessee, on Tuesday, injuring at least nine people.